 The Hit Man

-Shelly DiMarco flipped the bacon strips in the cast iron pan using her kitchen tongs.
+Using her kitchen tongs, Shelly DiMarco flipped the bacon strips in the cast iron pan.
 The bacon made a satisfying crackling sound, and the bacon grease aroma permeated the kitchen.
 She could hear Ryan's shaver buzzing in the bathroom down the hall.
-They were up this Monday at 6:00 a.m., a little earlier than usual, July 30th.
-Ryan typically leaves at 7:30 and she follows at 8:30 to make her 10 a.m. psychology class at the University of Chicago.
+They were up this Monday at 6:00 a.m., a little earlier than usual.
+Ryan typically leaves at 7:30, and she follows at 8:30 to make her 10 a.m. psychology class at the University of Chicago.
 She's only a couple of years younger than her husband.
 Still, Shelly strives to have the same appearance as the day they met, shoulder-length, chestnut-colored straight hair with bangs cut at the top of the eyebrows.

 She and Ryan had lived in a modest but comfortable home in Elmhurst, raising their two children: Beth and Alex.
 The children grew up, married, and moved away.
-With Ryan promoted to Police Commander, they decided to sell their suburban domicile and live in the big city.
+When the Chicago Police promoted Ryan to Commander, they decided to sell their suburban domicile and live in the big city.
 They reside in a beautiful three-bedroom condominium at 1720 South Michigan Avenue in the Prairie District.

-Shelly put the bagels into the toaster; Ryan likes a simple bagel with bacon and Dijon mustard with his coffee.
+Shelly put the bagels into the toaster.
+Ryan likes a simple bagel with bacon and Dijon mustard with his coffee.

 "Breakfast in two minutes, Ryan.”

 The doorbell rang, and Shelly straightened up, surprised at the untimely intrusion.
-No one had ever rung atheir doorbell before 7 a.m.
-She put her knife down and headed down the hallway to the front door.
-Peering at the door camera display, the visitor was a woman.
+No one had ever rang their doorbell before 7 a.m.
+Shelly dropped her tongs on the counter, headed down the hallway to the front door, and peered at the door camera display.
+The visitor was female.
 Shelly unhooked the chain lock and opened the door.

-Standing in front of her was a tall young woman with long blond hair, blue jeans, and a light blue cotton T-shirt.
+Standing before her was a tall young woman with long blond hair, blue jeans, and a light blue cotton T-shirt.
 She had green eyes and a sculptured face, like a supermodel from Shelly's fashion magazines.
-The woman said nothing but was holding a smartphone, typing quickly with her thumbs.
+The woman said nothing but held a smartphone, typing quickly with her thumbs.
 A feminine computerized voice rang out.

 I mean no harm to you or your family.
 I must speak to Commander DiMarco.
 It is life or death.

-Shelly is a policeman's wife, familiar with the dangers her husband faces every day.
+Shelly is a policeman's wife, familiar with her husband's daily dangers.
 With that in mind, Shelly stared back at the face of the woman, who remained expressionless, her gaze locked on Shelly's eyes.
 Shelly turned her head towards the interior of the apartment and shouted.

 "Ryan, come to the front door.
 Now Ryan.
 Now."

-She looked back at the woman but could hear her husband running towards them, sensing him detouring to grab his police revolver.
+She looked at the woman but could hear her husband running towards them, sensing him detouring to grab his police revolver.
 Ryan DiMarco pulled up alongside his wife as she stepped sideways to make room for him in the doorway.
 He didn't point his pistol, but the woman noticed it, and her expression changed to surprise.
-She raised the paper several inches to emphasize that she meant no harm.
+She raised the smartphone several inches to emphasize that she meant no harm.

 "Are you the Angel, the woman who saved Officer Merrick and some members of his family?"
 Ryan said.

 She nodded her head.